 Biographical information compiled from the Eastern Nazarene College Orff-Schulwerk brochure and her book, And Early Song, as well as information from the NEC Archives.

 The Wampler Collection is approximately .15 lin. ft. organized into six folders – all paper materials with the exception of three photographs.

 This collection was donated to the Conservatory library in two parts in September and October 2005 by Martha Wampler, through her brother, Robert Maybury.

-Access to the Martha Maybury Wampler Collection is granted by the Archivist or Director of Libraries.
+Access to the Martha Maybury Wampler Papers can be arranged by making an appointment with the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions on this collection.